-This class implements the Connection Weights method investigated by Olden et al. (2004) which results in a feature relevance score for each input variable.
-The basic idea is to multiply up all path weights for each possible connection between an input feature and the output node and then calculate the sum over them.
-Besides, it is a global interpretation method and independent of the input data.
-For a neural network with \(3\) hidden layers with weight matrices \(W_1\), \(W_2\) and \(W_3\) this method results in a simple matrix multiplication $$W_1 * W_2 * W_3. $$
+This class implements the Connection weights method investigated by Olden et al. (2004), which results in a relevance score for each input variable.
+The basic idea is to multiply all path weights for each possible connection between an input feature and the output node and then calculate the sum over them.
+Besides, it is originally a global interpretation method and independent of the input data.
+For a neural network with \(3\) hidden layers with weight matrices \(W_1\), \(W_2\) and \(W_3\), this method results in a simple matrix multiplication independent of the activation functions in between: $$W_1 * W_2 * W_3.$$

 ConnectionWeights$new(